|If I Carry an ID, Do I Have to Identify Myself?||

 Q: In a recent column, you said there’s no law that requires you to carry any kind of ID card with you.
 If I do carry an ID, do I have to show it if the police ask for it?
 And if I don’t have to show an ID, can I refuse to identify myself?

-And please take note: it’s different if you’re driving.
+Remember: it’s different if you’re driving.
 Drivers must carry a license, and show it upon request.

 Ours says: “A peace officer, after having identified himself as a peace officer, may stop any person in a public place for a reasonable period of time when the officer reasonably infers from the circumstances that the person is committing, is about to commit or has committed an offense.”